tkomarlu/CS196W21/README.md

 It then creates a folder of captured frames named with the according time range as well as the trimmed audio.

 ## Motivation

-Developing corpuses for speech recognition requires a large amount of manual labour to trancribe and map audio files to given words.
+Developing corpuses for speech recognition requires a large amount of manual labor to transcribe and map audio files to given words.
 However, there are a large amount of raw data existing in the form of subtitled videos that is currently unusable in speech recognition tasks.
 Automating the generation of these datasets using pre-existing subtitled videos encourages the further development of speech recognition models especially when it is hard to find a large corpus of audio for a rare language.
 Being able to make use of subtitled movies and videos can help develop larger datasets for future speech recognition tasks.

 ## How it works